-Engagement Performance
+10. Engagement Performance

-- 4.37 A Firm shall establish policies and procedures designed to provide it with reasonable confidence that the Firm performs Engagements that comply with the requirements of the System of Quality Management. - 4.38 Where a Firm utilises an Engagement Team, the policies and procedures required in paragraph 4.37 shall include: - (a) Engagement Teams understand and fulfill their responsibilities in connection with the Engagements; - (b) Members of the Engagement Team have an inquiring mind, exercise professional judgement and use the reasonable and informed third party test in the Code5; - (c) matters relevant to promoting consistency in the quality of Engagement performance; - (d) supervision responsibilities; and - (e) review responsibilities, including that the work of less experienced team members is reviewed by more experienced Engagement Team members. - 4.39 A Firm promotes consistency in the quality of Engagement performance through its policies and procedures.
+- 10.1 A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that Engagements are performed in accordance with Professional Standards and applicable legal and regulatory requirements, and that the Firm or the Engagement Partner issue reports that are appropriate in the circumstances.
+Such policies and procedures shall include: - (a) Engagement Teams understand and fulfill their responsibilities in connection with the Engagements, including, as applicable, the overall responsibility of Engagement Partners for managing and achieving quality on the Engagement and being sufficiently and appropriately involved throughout the Engagement; - (b) Engagement Teams exercise appropriate professional judgement and, when applicable to the type of Engagement, professional scepticism; - (c) matters relevant to promoting consistency in the quality of Engagement performance; - (d) supervision responsibilities; and - (e) review responsibilities. - 10.2 A Firm promotes consistency in the quality of Engagement performance through its policies and procedures.
 This is often accomplished through written or electronic manuals, software tools or other forms of standardised documentation, and industry or subject matter-specific guidance materials.
-Matters addressed may include: - How Engagement Teams are briefed on the Engagement to obtain an understanding of the objectives of their work. - Processes for complying with applicable Engagement standards. - Processes of Engagement supervision, Personnel training and coaching. - Methods of reviewing the work performed, the significant judgements made and the form of the report being issued. - Where applicable, appropriate oversight of External Experts. - Appropriate documentation of the work performed and of the timing and extent of the review. - Processes to keep all policies and procedures current. - 4.40 Appropriate teamwork and training assist less experienced members of an Engagement Team to clearly understand the objectives of the assigned work. - 4.41 Engagement supervision includes: - (a) tracking the progress of the Engagement; - (b) considering the competence and capabilities of individual members of the Engagement Team, whether they have sufficient time to carry out their work, whether they understand their instructions and whether the work is being carried out in accordance with the planned approach to the Engagement; - (c) addressing significant matters arising during the Engagement, considering their significance and modifying the planned approach appropriately; and - (d) identifying matters for consultation or consideration by more experienced Engagement Team members during the Engagement.
+Matters addressed may include: - How Engagement Teams are briefed on the Engagement to obtain an understanding of the objectives of their work. - Processes for complying with applicable Engagement standards. - Processes of Engagement supervision, Staff training and coaching. - Methods of reviewing the work performed, the significant judgements made and the form of the report being issued. - Appropriate documentation of the work performed and of the timing and extent of the review. - Processes to keep all policies and procedures current. - 10.3 Appropriate teamwork and training assist less experienced members of an Engagement Team to clearly understand the objectives of the assigned work. - 10.4 Engagement supervision includes the following: - (a) tracking the progress of the Engagement; - (b) considering the competence and capabilities of individual members of the Engagement Team, whether they have sufficient time to carry out their work, whether they understand their instructions and whether the work is being carried out in accordance with the planned approach to the Engagement; - (c) addressing significant matters arising during the Engagement, considering their significance and modifying the planned approach appropriately; and - (d) identifying matters for consultation or consideration by more experienced Engagement Team members during the Engagement.